roonstott/farmers-market/README.md

 ### Goals
 1. Build all components
 2. Style components to match mock up
-3. Stretch: add maps or marquee features
+3. Stretch: add maps or marquee features, use date object to default to today

 ## Setup/Installation Requirements